 Nearly 900,000 ‘immune support’ tea bags recalled due to possible pesticide contamination

-(CNN) — Nearly 900,000 tea bags by the organic tea brand Yogi are being recalled due to a detectable amount of pesticide on the product, according to an enforcement report posted on the US Food and Drug Administration’s website.
+(CNN) — Nearly 900,000 tea bags from the organic tea brand Yogi are being recalled due to a detectable amount of pesticide on the product, according to an enforcement report posted on the U.S. Food and Drug Administration’s website.

+The pesticides were discovered during “routine audit procedures,” Yogi said in a statement Friday.

+“While Yogi does not use pesticides, buying only to Organic Specifications that do not allow conventional pesticide use, we exist within a complex supply chain network where not everyone values organic practices in the same way that we do,” the company said.
+“For example, if a neighboring farm is applying pesticides or chemical fertilizers, those applications may drift onto our farmers’ organic land.”

 The Echinacea Immune Support teabags are sold in stores across the country and were first recalled in March by parent company East West Tea.
 A full list of affected lot numbers is available in the report on the FDA’s site.